daronphang/programming-resources/cloud-computing/AWS/services/compute/EC2/EC2.md

 ### EC2 instance placements

-- **Cluster placement group**: For applications that need low network latency and high network throughput such as big data and analytics workloads (poor reliability)
+- **Cluster placement group**: For applications that need low network latency and high network throughput such as big data and analytics workloads (poor reliability, single point of failure)
 - **Partition placement group**: Instances do not share underlying hardware with instances in other partitions, for distributed, replicated workloads
 - **Spread placement group**: Instances have distinct underlying hardware to reduce correlated failures with its own network and power source (most resilient)